cispa/security-header-parsing/README.md

-# Head(ers) Up!
+# Head(er)s Up!
 Detecting Security Header Inconsistencies in Browsers

 This repository contains all code for our paper `Head(ers) Up!
 Detecting Security Header Inconsistencies in Browsers`.